scipy-lectures/scientific-python-lectures/intro/intro.rst

   * fewer available algorithms than in Matlab, and the language is not more advanced.

-  * Some softwares are dedicated to one domain.
+  * Some software are dedicated to one domain.
 Ex: Gnuplot or xmgrace to draw curves.
 These programs are very powerful, but they are restricted to a single type of usage, such as plotting.